 While located just north of the Florida Keys, Miami is a big part of the Florida Tarpon migration pattern.
-Because of its vast port and inlets south of Biscayne Bay it provides a fabulous location for Tarpon to migrate and fee on there way down the coast of Florida.
-Specifically in the Government Cut (between Miami Beach and Fisher Island) and Port Everglades, look for this migration of tarpon to show up from February and hand around to June.
+Because of its vast port and inlets south of Biscayne Bay, it provides a fabulous location for Tarpon to migrate and fee on their way down the coast of Florida.
+Specifically, in the Government Cut (between Miami Beach and Fisher Island) and Port Everglades, look for this migration of tarpon to show up from February and hand around to June.

 Other Florida Tarpon Fishing Locations